dlg1206/dlg1206/README.md

 ## Hello there 👋

-My name's Derek and I've got a crippling addiction to Caffine and Programming.
+My name's Derek and I've got a crippling addiction to Caffeine and Programming.

 ---
 ### About Me